We Love Katamari: Development

+Release

-Namco announced We Love Katamari on April 25, 2005.
-It was demonstrated at that year's Electronic Entertainment Expo (E3), where it gained favorable reception from attendees.
-The game was released in Japan on July 6, 2005 as Minna Daisuki Katamari Damacy (Everyone Loves Katamari Damacy); its cover art, featuring the development team cheering outside Namco's head office in Yaguchi, Ōta, was created to further emphasize its centering around fanservice.
+The game was released in Japan on July 7, 2005 as Minna Daisuki Katamari Damacy (Everyone Loves Katamari Damacy); its cover art, featuring the development team cheering outside Namco's head office in Yaguchi, Ōta, was created to further emphasize its centering around fanservice.
 It was released in North America on September 20, 2005, and in Europe on February 2, 2006; the European release was published by Electronic Arts.
 Namco Bandai Games re-released the game in Japan on June 8, 2006 under the PlayStation 2 The Best budget title line.

-A remaster of We Love Katamari, titled We Love Katamari Reroll+ Royale Reverie, is scheduled to be released on Nintendo Switch, PlayStation 4 and 5, Windows, Xbox One and Series X/S, on June 2, 2023.
+Developed by Monkeycraft, a remaster of We Love Katamari, titled We Love Katamari Reroll+ Royal Reverie, was released on Nintendo Switch, PlayStation 4 and 5, Windows, Xbox One and Series X/S, on June 2, 2023.
 The remaster supports high-definition resolutions and other quality of life improvements.